Study smarter with Fiveable

 Which two minerals are both iron oxides but differ in oxidation state and magnetic properties?
 How would you distinguish them in hand sample?

-Compare the silicate structures of quartz, feldspar, and olivine.
-How does the degree of silica polymerization affect each mineral's weathering resistance?
+Compare the silicate structures of quartz, feldspar, muscovite, and olivine.
+How does the degree of silica polymerization affect each mineral's cleavage and weathering resistance?

 If you found halite and gypsum in the same rock sequence, what could you infer about the paleoenvironment?
 Which mineral precipitated first, and why?

-An FRQ asks you to explain why olivine weathers rapidly at Earth's surface while quartz persists in beach sand.
-Using their chemical formulas and structures, construct your response.
+Using their chemical formulas and silicate structures, explain why olivine weathers rapidly at Earth's surface while quartz persists in beach sand.
+Connect your answer to Bowen's reaction series.